ExistensialReset/flowmosr/README.md

 ---

-*Whisper from some where right near your ear*
+*Whisper from somewhere right near your ear*

 There is a way of living where you don’t have to earn the right to exist.